sriyakolluru0204/25070123130-sriya-kolluru-exp5/README.md

 Topic: Title implementation dictionary in Python

-Algorithm
+Algorithms -4 in Total

 A. Update Product Price
 Algorithm:

 Initialize a dictionary named product with product names as keys and prices as values.